eating out

 The main course of oxtail in a crispy basket was the subject of much mirth - delicious, but not exactly generous.
 The optional scallops were to absolutely keel over and die for so generous applause where it is deserved from this award winning chef.

-Dessert was perfect (and there was more of it!)- orange cheesecake with citrus ice cream or tart tatin in small copper pans (original touch) with Granny Smith sorbet - undeniably and most deliciously home made.
+Dessert was perfect (and luckily the portions were larger)- orange cheesecake with citrus ice cream or tarte tatin in small copper pans with Granny Smith sorbet - undeniably and most deliciously home made.

-We declined coffee in fear of having to ask for four small cups each, but it's definitely worth saying that this meal was a scintillating culinary experience.
+We declined coffee in fear of having to ask for four small cups each, but it's definitely worth saying that this meal was a scintillating and unforgettable culinary experience.

 This menu was a table d'hote lunch and a tempting more conventional alternative is offered in the bistro.